 Also like Chardonnay, there is a typical “French” style and then a bolder stereotypical “California” style Pinot Noir.
 French (or Burgundy) style Pinots are lighter, often have less alcohol, and less fruit.
 They are milder and pair well with many dishes.
 California-style Pinots, on the other hand, have bolder fruits and flavors.
 There are many areas in California which produce great Pinots, some of the more popular are the Carneros and Russian River Valleys, (both in Napa), and some up-and-coming areas are Monterey, San Luis Obispo, and Santa Barbara.
 We also have some Oregon and Alexander Valley Pinots on the list: you’ll notice that each of these areas are coastal, which makes sense: the climates of each of these areas are ideal for growing Pinot Noir because the coastal fog gives the area the coolness needed to grow great Pinots.

 The Sangiovese grape, according to Italian growing standards, is the dominant grape in all Chianti wines.
 The Sangiovese grape is the most popularly planted grape in Italy.
 I like to think of it as the ultimate table wine, because the mildness of the Sangiovese grape makes it a crowd pleaser.
-Most Sangioveses have medium alcohol levels, medium to high tannins, and high acidity.
+Most Sangiovese wines have medium alcohol levels, medium to high tannins, and high acidity.
 The acidity makes them pair really well with the acidity of tomato-based dishes.
-Sangioveses tend to have medium fruit levels as well.
-Think of them as an overall “medium” wine: if it had a personality, it would be level-headed and easy-going.
+Sangiovese tends to have medium fruit levels as well.
+Think of it as an overall “medium” wine: if it had a personality, it would be level-headed and easy-going.

 Zinfandel is the second most planted grape in California, (outgrown only by Cabernet Sauvignon), but because it is not found in many other places in the world, it is known as a mainly California grape.
 (In fact, it is the official “rustic” grape of California, but not “the” official grape: Cab producers would not allow Zinfandel to hold this title).

-When young, Syrahs are tannic, very peppery, and can have tar and spice qualities.
-When they age, they mature into a wine with dark fruits like blackberries, plums and cherries, and tar flavors are replaced with subtle smokiness.
+When young, Syrah is tannic, very peppery, and can have tar and spice qualities.
+When aged, it matures into a wine with dark fruits like blackberries, plums and cherries, and tar flavors are replaced with subtle smokiness.

 Syrah is the most widely planted grape in Australia, where they often label it “Shiraz.”
 It is technically the same grape, but be cautious: the grape is often vinified (another word for grown/produced) into a very different tasting wine.
 Australian wines are typically very fruity, (they have gained the nickname ”fruit bombs”).